vectordotdev/vector/website/content/en/highlights/2021-11-16-failed-event-routing.md

 }
 ```

 Events that either caused an error or were aborted are written out by the `bar` console sink with the relevant metadata added; on the other hand, events that were valid JSON were processed and output by the `foo` console sink.
+More information is available on the [remap docs page].
+As a side note, the `metadata` key (above under the `"invalid message"`) is configurable via [`log_schema.metadata_key`][log_schema.metadata_key].

 We will be continuing to expand support for routing failed events from other transforms like `filter`.
-In the meantime, if you any feedback for us, let us know on our [Discord chat][] or on [Twitter][]!
+In the meantime, if you any feedback for us, let us know on our [Discord chat] or on [Twitter]!

+[remap docs page]: /docs/reference/configuration/transforms/remap/
+[log_schema.metadata_key]: /docs/reference/configuration/global-options/#log_schema.metadata_key
 [Discord chat]: https://discord.com/invite/dX3bdkF
 [Twitter]: https://twitter.com/vectordotdev